1A-Hero Image

 By the end of this lecture students should be able to:

-Describe the differences between the terms internally displaced, refugees, asylum seekers and climate refugees.
+• Distinguish the differences between the terms internally displaced, refugees, asylum seekers and climate refugees.

-Locate the appropriate clinical resources available in refugee and asylum seeker health in Australia
+• Locate the appropriate clinical resources available in refugee and asylum seeker health in Australia.

 RESOURCES

-E-Book: Dr. Sharuna's E Book_Refugee and Asylum Seeker Health 2025
+E-Book: Dr. Sharuna's E Book_Refugee and Asylum Seeker Health 2026

 Required Reading: